Skip to main contentSkip to navigationSkip to search

 Strategic and market risks

-CompetitionThe risk of lower sales and margins due to increased price competition from manufacturers
+CompetitionThe risk of reduced sales and margins due, for example, to increased price competition.

-Systemair’s sales and product strategy is based on an upper-middle market position, where products, solutions and local market support add value to the overall customer process.
-Products and solutions are constantly evolving to create value where it makes a difference.
+With indications of interest rate cuts in several parts of the world economy, the risk trend is judged to be somewhat diminishing going forward.
+Systemair’s sales and product strategy is based on a market position in the upper-middle segment, where products, solutions and local market support add value in the overall customer process.
+Products and solutions are constantly evolving to create value where they make a difference.
+In addition, as part of developing our sales organisations, a value-based sales strategy is being implemented.

-The risk that Systemair’s sustainability performance does not meet external expectations for
+The risk that Systemair’s sustainability performance fails to live up to external expectations and current and future legal requirements.

 Systemair’s sustainability strategy has been developed with stakeholder priorities in mind.
 In addition, priorities are kept updated through ongoing dialogue.
 Governance and monitoring of sustainability work improved during the year and will continue to evolve going forward.